lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 }
 ~~~

 The CertificateChoices structure defined in [RFC6268] allows for carrying certificates in the default X.509 [RFC5280] format, or in other non-X.509 certificate formats.
 CertificateChoices MUST only contain certificate or other.
 CertificateChoices MUST NOT contain extendedCertificate, v1AttrCert, or v2AttrCert.
-Note that for non-ASN.1 certificate formats, the CertificateChoices can use `other [3]` with an `OtherCertificateFormat.Type` of `OCTET STRING`, and then can carry any binary data.
+Note that for non-ASN.1 certificate formats, the CertificateChoices MUST use `other [3]` with an `OtherCertificateFormat.Type` of `OCTET STRING`, and then can carry any binary data.

 ~~~